-Carbon credit A credit eligible to compensate one ton of CO{2e}.
+Carbon credit A credit eligible to compensate one ton of CO {2e} .
 The term is used for a credit granted from reducing, avoiding, or sequestering and storing emissions.
 Carbon Farming Nature-based practices performed in agriculture or forestry in order to sequester greenhouse gases from the atmosphere.

-Compliance carbon

-market

-System where a company can use carbon credits as mechanism that contributes to reaching legally binding climate targets from the atmosphere and stored.

-CRC Carbon removal credit.
-A credit covering one ton of CO{2e} removed voluntarily offset their emissions by buying carbon credits.
+Compliance carbon market System where a company can use carbon credits as mechanism that contributes to reaching legally binding climate targets CRC Carbon removal credit.
+A credit covering one ton of CO {2e} removed from the atmosphere and stored.
+MtCO {2e} Million tons of carbon dioxide equivalent Voluntary carbon market Market where parties such as companies and private persons can voluntarily offset their missions by buying carbon credits.
 In a voluntary market carbon credits cannot be used to fulfil legally binding climate targets.

-MtCO{2e} Million tons of carbon dioxide equivalent

-Voluntary carbon market Market where parties such as companies and private persons can

-1 Introduction
+1. Introduction